 To achieve the above stated aim, Indiabulls Foundation provides Paushtik Aahar- Nutrition Supplement to 5000 underprivileged malnourished individuals every month in Mumbai, Thane, Palghar and Raigarh districts.
 All these individuals belong to socially and economically backward families.
 This includes tribal, slum, abandoned/street children and children from orphanages & rehabilitation centers.
 Apart from these institutions, Indiabulls Foundation also distributes Paushtik Aahar through its free mobile medical vans and charitable clinic in Panvel & Mumbai.

 Paushtik Aahar is made of indigenous cereals, pulses and grains.
 It is a complete ready-to-use mix that does not require any cooking whatsoever.
 If consumed as instructed, Paushtik Aahar improves an individual's immune system considerably thus helps preventing and combating malnutrition.

 Mokhada, a taluka located in Palghar district of Maharashtra has long been known for malnutrition amongst children between age group of 0-6 years.

 Taking its focus on rural development ahead, Indiabulls Foundation has adopted the entire Mokhada taluka with an intention to curb its growing malnutrition rate along with improving the health conditions and bring about sustainable change amongst the people of Mokhada.
-More than 15000 (children+pregnant ladies+lactating mothers) individuals are continuously benefitting through the IBF nutrition programme.
+More than 15000 (children + pregnant ladies + lactating mothers) individuals are continuously benefitting every month through the IBF nutrition programme.